RealLucasMeyer/lm-blog/content/post/2017-11-17-lenovo-p51-the-data-scientist-laptop.md

 ---

 Recently, as part of a computer refresh, I have moved from a Microsoft Surface Pro 3 to a Lenovo P51.
-As it often happens with work, the Microsoft Surface Pro 3 was the right computer for me at the time I got it, but as time went by my position changed substantially, and it ceased to be appropriate for me.
+The Microsoft Surface Pro 3 was the right computer for me at the time I got it, but as time went by my position changed substantially, and it ceased to be appropriate for me.

 When I got the Surface, the core of my work consisted in traveling, having conference calls and